MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-network-howto-vpn-tunnel-ipsec.md

 # How to create a VPN Tunnel using IPSEC

-***This template is intended for use in an Azure Stack environment.***
+*Applies to: Azure Stack integrated systems and Azure Stack Development Kit*

-The purpose of this template is to demonstrate the ability to interconnect two Azure Stack VNets to one another within the same Azure Stack environment.
-It is currently not possible to inteconnect Azure Stack VNets to one another using the built-in Virtual Network Gateway:  https://docs.microsoft.com/en-us/azure-stack/user/azure-stack-network-differences.
-Support for this is coming soon but for now one must use NVA appliances to create a VPN tunnel between two Azure Stack VNets.
-In this template, two Windows Server 2016 VMs are deployed with RRAS installed.
-The two RRAS servers are configured to implement a S2SVPN IKEv2 tunnel between two VNETs.
-The appropriate NSG and UDR rules are created to allow routing between the subents on each VNET designated as 'internal'.
+You can use the Azure Stack Resource Manager template in this solution to connect two Azure Stack VNets within the same Azure Stack environment.
+You [can't connect Azure Stack VNets](https://docs.microsoft.com/azure-stack/user/azure-stack-network-differences) using the built-in Virtual Network Gateway.
+For now, you must use network virtual appliances (NVA)s to create a VPN tunnel between two Azure Stack VNets.
+The solution template deploys two Windows Server 2016 VMs with RRAS installed.
+The solution configures the two RRAS servers to use a S2SVPN IKEv2 tunnel between the two VNETs.
+The appropriate NSG and UDR rules are created to allow routing between the subnets on each VNET designated as **internal**

-This deployment pattern is the foundation that will allow VPN Tunnels to be created not only within an Azure Stack instance but also between Azure Stack Instances and to other resources such as onpremise networks with the use of the Windows RRAS S2S VPN Tunnels.
+This solution is the foundation that will allow VPN Tunnels to be created not only within an Azure Stack instance but also between Azure Stack Instances and to other resources such as on-premises networks with the use of the Windows RRAS S2S VPN Tunnels.

 ![alt text](./media/azure-stack-network-howto-vpn-tunnel-ipsec/overview.png)